Noy0908/lwm2m-water-meter/README.rst

 - Check that the device is connected to the chosen LwM2M server.

-- Test water flow: If you have a nRF52840DK, you can connect the P0.15 on nRF52840 DK to P0.14 on nRF9160 DK to output pulse to simulate water flow sensor.
+- Test water flow: If you have a nRF52840DK, you can connect the P0.15 on nRF52840 DK to P0.13 on nRF9160 DK to output pulse to simulate water flow sensor.
 After you flash the **pwm-pulse-count** program to nRF52840DK, pulse waveforms with different frequency can be generated by pressing button1, and a measured water volume will be printed in the log (you can not include `overlay-lowpower.conf` file).

 - Test leak detection: connect P0.06 on nRF9160 DK to VDD will start leak event timing, below thresholds are configurable in prj.conf file.

 - > ​	if the time exceeds 9 seconds (configurable)will trigger leak alert and report leak event to server.
-  >
-  > ​	if the time between 5 seconds and 9 seconds , it will trigger Water flow overspeed alert but without data report.
   >
   > ​	If there is a leak alarm and the time is between 1.5 seconds and 5 seconds, the water leakage alarm will be cleared.